metalelf0/VimColorSchemeTest-Ruby/README.md

 What still needs to be done
 ----

-* Make a page like the one of the original script with all the colorschemes in a single html page
 * Separate light and dark colorschemes
 * Make this work with versions of vim different from MacVim
+* Add the vim colorschemes to the project dir
+* Add links to download the vim colorschemes

 Notes
 ----